-The whole point of getting a temporary tattoo is to add a fashion statement to your body without being attached to it for the rest of your life.
+The whole point of getting a temporary or you can call it a fake tattoo is to add a fashion statement to your body without being attached to it for the rest of your life.
 Unfortunately, not all temporary tattoos look as real as you want them to, but there are some tricks of the trade that you can try to enhance the image.
 And some of them may surprise you.

 The fact is that a real-looking temporary tattoo starts with a solid transfer.
 Applying the tattoo correctly is half the battle of making temporary or semi-permanent tattoos look and feel real.
 But doing a few things before and after the application process can really make your skin art shine.